-Though known as Galway Shawl (Seál na Gaillimhe in Irish) these heavy garments, worn by the women all over Ireland, were actually designed and manufactured in Paisley, Scotland.
-They were then shipped to the Galway Woollen Mills that added the fringe (scóga).
+Though known as Galway Shawl (Seál na Gaillimhe in Irish) these heavy garments, worn by the women all over Ireland, were designed and manufactured in Paisley, Scotland.
+They were then shipped to the Galway Woollen Mills which added the fringe (scóga).

 The shawls were square and worn folded over.
-The colours were those of natural wool, the tan being the most common, but the pattern of the decorations, as said, often was nearly unique.
+The colours were those of natural wool, the tan being the most common.
+Still, the pattern of the decorations, as said, often was nearly unique.

 Underneath this "good" garment, the women usually wore a lighter everyday shawl, which was generally hand-knit or crocheted